Old-Farmer/Mango-Editor/README.md

 Linux only now.

-This project is far from mature.
-Do not use it in the production environment.
+This project is far from mature and may not be safe for production.

 ## Features

 - rich unicode support(utf-8)
 - mouse support
-- simple edit
 - syntax highlighting with tree-sitter(only a few languages now)
 - basic word-based auto completion
 - colorscheme